gulfamsuleman/AI/backend/chatbot/ALERT_FUNCTIONALITY.md

 - Create alerts using the `QCheck_AddAlert` stored procedure with custom messages
 - Create status reports using the `QStatus_AddReport` stored procedure with custom names
 - Provide comprehensive logging for monitoring

+## Recent Updates (UC13-UC14)

+### UC13: Force Non-Recurring for "Next [Weekday]" Patterns
+- **Issue**: Tasks with "next Monday", "next week Wednesday", or "Monday next week" were incorrectly being set to repeat weekly
+- **Solution**: Added explicit detection and forcing of `IsRecurring=0` for all variations: "next [weekday]", "next week [weekday]", and "[weekday] next week"
+- **Implementation**: Enhanced regex patterns in `schedule_parser.py`, pre-extraction logic in `parameter_extractor.py`, and merge logic in `ai_service.py`
+- **Result**: All "next [weekday]" variations are now correctly created as one-time tasks

+### UC14: Enhanced Status Report Pattern Detection
+- **Issue**: "add status report", "add status report on this", "provide status report named 'X' to Y", and "add status report name 'X' for Y" patterns weren't being detected
+- **Solution**: Added comprehensive pattern detection for general status report requests including variations and named reports with specific groups
+- **Implementation**: Enhanced regex patterns in `parameter_extractor.py` and main controller resolution in `database_service.py`
+- **Result**: Users can now say "add status report", "add status report on this", "also add status report", "provide status report named 'law' to Ken", "add status report name 'Roger Back' for Ken", etc. and it will work correctly

+### UC15: Smart Alert Recipient Resolution
+- **Issue**: "add alert if work is overdue" was incorrectly parsing "work is overdue" as the alert recipient instead of using the task assignee
+- **Solution**: Added new pattern detection for "add alert if [CONDITION]" that automatically uses the task assignee as the alert recipient
+- **Implementation**: New regex pattern in `parameter_extractor.py` and task assignee resolution in `task_service.py`
+- **Result**: Users can now say "add alert if work is overdue" and it will automatically send the alert to the task assignee (Hayden) instead of trying to find a group called "work is overdue"

+### UC16: Alert Recipient Preposition Handling
+- **Issue**: "add alert for Ken" was incorrectly parsing "for Ken" as the alert recipient instead of just "Ken"
+- **Solution**: Added specific regex pattern for "add alert for [NAME]" and improved general pattern to handle prepositions correctly
+- **Implementation**: New Pattern 1c in `extract_alert_requirements()` and improved Pattern 4 regex
+- **Result**: Users can now say "add alert for Ken", "add alert to Ken", or "add alert Ken" and the recipient will be correctly extracted as "Ken" without including prepositions